inioluwaa/Nitkleeners/README.md

 # Nitkleeners

-Source code for web application of a dry cleaning company based in Lagos, Nigeria
+This is Nitkleeners, a dry cleaning company in Lagos, Nigeria